daleysoftware/github-org-stats/README.md

 conjunction with other management best practices, and not in isolation.

-It may not be wise to share such statistics in a public context with a team, as such shsaring might result in gamification of the system and encourage the wrong behavior amongst the developers.
+It may not be wise to share such statistics in a public context with a team, as such sharing might result in gamification of the system and encourage the wrong behavior amongst the developers.

 ## Development

-To install dependencies:
+To install dependencies (virtualenv and python3 are required first):

     make setup